When to visit the vet?

 Prognosis and follow-up care

-The prognosis for a dog with hydronephrosis depends on the cause and extent of kidney damage.
+The prognosis for a dog with hydronephrosis depends on the cause and the extent of kidney damage.
 If the condition is detected and treated early, the prognosis can be favorable, especially if the underlying cause can be successfully resolved.

-In cases where there is significant kidney damage or the diagnosis is made late, the prognosis may be worse.
+In cases where there is significant kidney damage or the diagnosis is made late, the prognosis may be poorer.
 Chronic kidney damage can lead to permanent loss of function, which can affect the dog’s quality of life and life expectancy.

 Regular veterinary check-ups and careful monitoring of Kidney function impaired are important to monitor the dog’s health and detect complications early.